Elizabethan era

 England was also well-off compared to the other nations of Europe.
 The Italian Renaissance had come to an end following the end of the Italian Wars, which left the Italian Peninsula impoverished.
 The Kingdom of France was embroiled in the French Wars of Religion (1562–1598).
 They were (temporarily) settled in 1598 by a policy of tolerating Protestantism with the Edict of Nantes.
-In part because of this, but also because the English had been expelled from their last outposts on the continent by Spain's tercios, the centuries-long Anglo-French Wars were largely suspended for most of Elizabeth's reign.
+In part because of this, but also because the English had been expelled from their last outposts on the continent by Spain's tercios, the centuries-long Anglo-French Wars was largely suspended for most of Elizabeth's reign.

 The one great rival was Habsburg Spain, with whom England clashed both in Europe and the Americas in skirmishes that exploded into the Anglo-Spanish War of 1585–1604.
 An attempt by Philip II of Spain to invade England with the Spanish Armada in 1588 was famously defeated.
-In turn England launched an equally unsuccessful expedition to Spain with the Drake–Norris Expedition of 1589.
-Three further Spanish Armadas also failed in 1596, 1597 and 1602.
-The war ended with the Treaty of London the year following Elizabeth's death.

 England during this period had a centralised, well-organised, and effective government, largely a result of the reforms of Henry VII and Henry VIII, as well as Elizabeth's harsh punishments for any dissenters.
 Economically, the country began to benefit greatly from the new era of trans-Atlantic trade and persistent theft of Spanish and Portuguese treasures, most notably as a result of Francis Drake's circumnavigation.

-The term Elizabethan era was already well-established in English and British historical consciousness, long before the accession of Queen Elizabeth II, and generally refers solely to the time of the earlier Queen of this name.
+The term Elizabethan era was already well-established in English and British historical consciousness, long before the accession of Queen Elizabeth II, and generally refers solely to the time of the earlier queen of this name.

 Romance and reality

 The Victorian era and the early 20th century idealised the Elizabethan era.
 The Encyclopædia Britannica maintains that "[T]he long reign of Elizabeth I, 1558–1603, was England's Golden Age...
-'Merry England', in love with life, expressed itself in music and literature, in architecture and in adventurous seafaring".
-This idealising tendency was shared by Britain and an Anglophilic America.
+'Merry England', in love with life, expressed itself in music and literature, in architecture and adventurous seafaring".
+This idealising tendency was shared by Britain and Anglophilic America.
 In popular culture, the image of those adventurous Elizabethan seafarers was embodied in the films of Errol Flynn.

 In response and reaction to this hyperbole, modern historians and biographers have tended to take a more dispassionate view of the Tudor period.